 PDF download Download Article

-1. Nose piercing materials can include titanium, surgical steel, niobium, and gold/silver.
-Titanium and solid gold are believed to be the safest choices to promote healing.
+1. Titanium and solid gold are believed to be the safest choices to promote healing.
 Surgical steel remains an affordable, popular alternative.
 Hypoallergenic gold (14/18K) is a good choice for those with sensitive skin, while silver can tarnish easily, so it's better for piercings that have healed.
-Here are all the pros and cons of each:[10]
+Here are all the pros and cons of each:[11]

 • Titanium: Hypoallergenic, lightweight, and durable; the best choice for healing, but can also be expensive.